trishachoudhary2006/MERN-DOCTORAPPOINTMENT/README.md

 - If a booked appointment is cancelled  The first waiting patient is automatically promoted to booked
 - Maintains appointment order based on booking time

-###  Search & Filter
-- Search by patient name
-- Search by doctor name
-- Filter by doctor
-- Filter by appointment date

-# sort by doctorName

 ###  Validation & Controls
 - Prevent past date booking
 - Contact number must be exactly 10 digits
 - Required field validation
 - Time slot validation
--

 ## createdAt
 ## updatedAt